 - Conduct user testing and research with representatives from hard to count groups

 - Report findings to U.S. Census Bureau

 - Co-created interactive replica of the 2020 Census form

 - Co-authored final report to U.S. Census Bureau

 The First Digital Census

 2020 is the first year the decennial U.S. Census questionnaire is available in an online digital form, in addition to the traditional paper forms that have been used for centuries.
 The results from the digital versions of the form will be significantly faster and cheaper to tally compared to their paper counterparts.
-However, this new format for the questionnaire may present unique challenges to certain groups of participants.
+However, this new format for the questionnaire may present unique challenges for some participants.